Payroll Providers Breaking the Law

 Some payroll providers actively disregard insurance rebating laws, and remove the opportunity for an open competitive market in the Employee Benefits space.
 This is harmful to Consultants and Employers alike.
 As many of you know, I have been working on the Sanus Benefits Portal for the past 5 years.
 Using my experience as a consultant to curate an end to end tool for other consultants and employers alike.
 Which gives me first hand knowledge of these underhanded tactics that need to be addressed and payroll providers that facilitate these actions held accountable.

-How they are doing it?
+How are they doing it?

-Payroll providers are offering cash incentive and free services to employers in exchange for being their client.
+Payroll providers are offering cash incentives and free services to employers in exchange for being their client.
 Technically this is not illegal as long as its strictly for payroll services.
 However these payroll providers are not just providing payroll services, they are also providing Employee Benefits.
 This is where the issue lies.
 These platforms are trying to be the singular resource for all group needs including Employee Benefits.
 If they are in anyway selling or providing Employee Benefits, they are breaking the law by offering cash incentives to employers in exchange for being their client.
 This is a violation of insurance rebating laws and is harmful to the industry as a whole.
 On top of this, these payroll providers are actively blocking employee benefits software and direct consultants from accessing their API to administer their clients effectively.
 So if groups wanted to use the rebate by said payroll provider, but keep their consultant, they would have to do a lot of manual labor.
 There by forcing them to use the payroll provider's platform and ending relationship with consultant because they refused API access.
 This has gone on for close to a decade now and it is time for it to stop.

 Are all Payroll Providers Evil?